Dreambound

 What is a Correctional Officer?

-Correctional officers are responsible for supervising individuals who have been arrested, convicted, or sentenced to serve time in correctional facilities.
+Correctional officers supervise individuals who have been arrested, convicted, or sentenced to serve time in correctional facilities.
 They ensure the safety of both inmates and staff by maintaining order, enforcing rules, and preventing escapes.
 Correctional officers also assist in the rehabilitation and reintegration of inmates back into society.

 Where Does a Correctional Officer Work?

 Correctional officers work primarily in correctional facilities such as prisons, jails, and detention centers.
 These facilities can be operated by the state, county, or federal government.
-The work environment can be challenging and potentially dangerous, as officers may have to deal with violent or unpredictable individuals.
+Correctional officers are trained to work in environments that can be challenging and potentially dangerous, as officers may have to deal with violent or unpredictable individuals.

 Requirements to Become a Correctional Officer in California